dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 * Each time a Deployment is run, a **Rollout** is triggered.
 A version (i.e. **Revision**) of the Rollout is kept, which can be used later to rollback to.
 * There are 2 types of Deployment strategies
-  * Recreate strategy = delete all at once and create all at once, this means there will be an outage
+  * **Recreate strategy** will delete all at once and create all at once, this means there will be an outage
-  * Rolling Update = delete old Pods and replace with new Pods 1 by 1, this means no outage.
-DEFAULT
+  * **Rolling Update** will delete old Pods and replace with new Pods 1 by 1, this means no outage.
+This is the default.
 * Updates to version numbers are applied in the Deployment YAML file, by specifying the image tag version.
   * If you do it from the command line, the running Deployment is updated but this doesn't update the YAML file.
 * A new ReplicaSet is created when upgrades are performed.
 Pods from the original ReplicaSet are destroyed and Pods in the new RepliceSet are created